TobiasPSP/PsOcr/README.md

 ## Technical Highlights

-Windows 10 OCR lives in a different world and uses WinRT technology.
+Windows 10 OCR lives in a different world and uses *WinRT* technology.
 This technology primarily works asychronously to provide a UI experience without lags and delays.

 To automate and access WinRT, there are two major challenges to overcome:

-- **Specific WinRT Types**: it is necessary to load the special WinRT types which isn't trivial (and won't work outside *Windows PowerShell* so you cannot use *PowerShell 7* for this.
+- **Specific WinRT Types**: it is necessary to load the special *WinRT* types which isn't trivial (and won't work outside *Windows PowerShell* so you cannot use *PowerShell 7* for this).
 - **Calling Async Methods**: PowerShell needs to invoke the async methods and wait for the results to come in.
 That requires access to a *await* method.

 ### Loading WinRT Types